 2. Do industry research.

-Once you have an idea about the type of niche marketing you want to do, validate that it is a reasonable idea.
-Do a competitive analysis to see if there are competitors in this space and if there are, what those brands are already doing.
+Once you know the type of niche marketing you want, validate that it is a reasonable idea.
+Do a competitive analysis to see competitors in this space and, if there are, what those brands are already doing.
 Also, look to see if any openings in your target market may have been missed and if there is legitimate demand in the vertical.

 You can also browse Amazon product categories.
 Because Amazon is such a massive online retailer, it’s a great place to get inspiration for product categories you may not have thought of.
 Spend some time browsing to see how to drill down into popular product categories.

 Lastly, use Alexa’s Keyword Difficulty Tool to gauge search interest.
 Knowing what people are searching for will offer insight into customer interest and help you see what type of competition already exists in a niche market.
 Use your favorite Keyword research tool to search for top keywords and see how often the phrases are used by searchers (popularity score) and how competitive the term is (competition score).

 3. Get to know your ideal customer.

 Another way to gain insight and spark inspiration for niche marketing is to look closely at your target audience and identify what they want and need.
 Knowing your ideal customer can help you offer them a better product, service, or message.